 A systematic review...

-Your subject liaison librarian can help with some of the steps in the process, such as choosing where to search (step 2), developing a search strategy (step 3), running & recording your search (step 4) and managing your search results (step 5).
+Your Academic Liaison Librarian can give advice on some of the steps in the process, such as choosing where to search (step 2), developing a search strategy (step 3), running & recording your search (step 4) and managing your search results (step 5).
 Refer to your supervisor for help with developing your protocol, evaluating the studies and writing up the review.

-You may be asked by someone to do a systematic review, when what they actually want you to do is a systematic review of the literature.
+You may be asked to do a systematic review, when what they actually want you to do is a systematic review of the literature.
 There are few key differences.

 |Systematic review||Systematic literature review|